A Claimant worked at a hotel for almost five years without incident.

 had staff done enhanced fire safety training?
 The Respondent could only

-training and to support that the Claimant had done such training.
+training, and that the Claimant had done such training.
 No

 breaching the Case Management Order, Judge Horne simply took the